turingschool/portfolios/template.markdown

 ## B: Individual Work & Projects

-The solo projects this mod facilitated a significant amount of growth in the thinking behind test driven development.
+The solo projects this mod facilitated a significant amount of growth in the thinking behind test driven development via implementation of sorting algorithims and data structures.

 #### Sorting Suite